evmcnb/quartz/content/Full/asthma.md

 ##### Step 1
 - A low dose ICS/formoterol combination inhaler taken **PRN** for symptomatic relief (AIR) therapy
-- If the patient is highly symptomatic (regular nocturnal waking) or with a severe exacerbation start treatment with low dose **MART** (maintenance and reliever)
+- If the patient is highly symptomatic (regular nocturnal waking) or with a severe exacerbation start treatment with low dose **MART** (the same inhaler just taken regularly)
 - Treat acute symptoms as appropriate (e.g. course of oral corticosteroids)

 ##### Step 2